 The feed dog is responsible for taking the fabric under the needle and feeding it through the machine.
 The feed dog works in conjunction with your presser foot to feed the fabric as it is being sewn.
 Your responsibility is to simply guide the fabric between the feed dog and presser foot.

 When you force-feed the machine or tug fabric through the machine, you can bend the sewing machine needle and create all kinds of problems.
-Let the machine do the work and just guide the machine to do what you want it to!
+Let the machine do the work and just guide the fabric at a steady pace.

 07 of 08